Craigside

 No analysis available

-I searched for explicit references to viewing Friday night fireworks from the building, such as "fireworks view" or "watch fireworks from the lanai."
-The remarks mention ocean, city, mountain, and sunset views, but nothing about fireworks views.
+I searched for wording like 'fireworks view,' 'watch fireworks from the lanai,' or 'see fireworks from the unit.'
+The remarks mention ocean, city, mountain, and sunset views, but nothing about viewing fireworks from the building.

 No analysis available